What is Reality?

 What would happen if a trace were degraded to the point of becoming inaccessible?
 The information about the previous state which is encoded in the trace would vanish completely and forever, without any indication that it has ever existed.

 Now it's finally possible to discard the notions of "previous" and "next" states for a moment, so it's possible to say that a previous state is any state whose trace is contained within the current state, and that a next state is any state whose trace is not contained within the current state.
-The concepts of previous / past and next / future states will continue to be used, else things would become very confusing.
+This would be the correct way of talking, if change were only sequential but not a progression.
+But since change is a progression, the previous / past and next / future states will always exist as part of the progression rather than part of a (virtual) sequence, even in the absence of traces (although then it would be practically impossible to distinguish the next state from a previous one).

 Change is sequential, not a sequence, so it's not possible to move back / forward in the sequence, and to revert a change, a new state change is needed.
 This means that a reversal of change acts exactly like any other change.